🌐 EGS Installer

 Prerequisites

-• Verify that the following binaries are installed and available in your system’s PATH:
+Verify these tools are installed and in your PATH:

 git clone https://github.com/kubeslice-ent/egs-installation